Meet The Staff

 Banks began the first inception of Frog Hollow in 1998 as a very tiny side business.
 In 2006 he re-envisioned the business to become his full time work.
 Banks has worked as an outdoor guide, instructor, and environmentalist since the late 80s, doing work such as the Adventure Director for Camp Frederick in OH facilitating team-building workshops through low and high ropes courses, river trips and caving expeditions, and Stewardship Coordinator for the Triangle Land Conservancy managing land and volunteers.
 He is an Eagle Scout, a trained National Outdoor Leadership Schools (NOLS) Outdoor Educator, American Canoe Association (ACA) Kayak Instructor, and a Wilderness First Responder (WFR).
 His personal travels include numerous larger expeditions, highlights of these include: thru-hiking the AT, climbing Mt.
 Rainier, traversing the Baja, trekking the Annapurna’s in Nepal, and kayaking the Grand Canyon.
 Banks is committed to helping clients gain a greater respect and understanding of themselves, others, and their environment through outdoor adventure based activities.

-James DeVore - Guide and Support Staff
+R. Joel Guerrero - Guide and Support Staff

 Justin Hardy - Guide and Support Staff